drawsmcgraw/offline-app-service-workshop/README.md

 # Offline Application Workshop

+## Just cf push

+The content in this workshop is already generated.
+Just clone this repo and `cf push` is all that's needed.

+For build instructions (for modification or adopting to your needs), see below.

+## Building

 To generate this workshop you'll need [Hugo](https://gohugo.io/) installed.

 Once that's installed cd into the root of the project and run this: